1994 Brooklyn Bridge shooting

-On March 1, 1994, Lebanese-born terrorist Rashid Baz shot at a van of 15 Chabad-Lubavitch Orthodox Jewish students who were traveling on the Brooklyn Bridge in New York City, killing one and injuring three others.
-In 2005, this shooting was reclassified as a terrorist attack.
+On March 1, 1994, Lebanese-born Rashid Baz shot at a van of 15 Chabad-Lubavitch Orthodox Jewish students who were traveling on the Brooklyn Bridge in New York City, killing one and injuring three others.
+Initially considered a road rage incident, in November 2000, this shooting was reclassified as a terrorist attack.

 Incident

 In the attack, Baz shot at a van in which 15 Chabad-Lubavitch Orthodox Jewish students were crossing the Brooklyn Bridge.
 He used a Cobray MAC-11 automatic pistol to strafe the van, and a Glock 17 9mm semi-automatic pistol to shoot at students.
 He also had a 12-gauge Armsel Striker shotgun in his trunk.

 Four students were shot.
-The two most seriously wounded included Ari Halberstam, a sixteen-year-old, who died four days later from a shot to the head.
+The two most seriously wounded included Ari Halberstam, a 16-year-old, who died five days later from a shot to the head.
 The other student, Israeli-born Nachum Sasonkin, was also shot in the head and suffered permanent major speech impediments.

 Amir Abudaif, an auto mechanic, reported the incident to the police.
 During the arrest, Baz was also found to be in possession of anti-Jewish literature, a .380-caliber semiautomatic pistol, a stun gun, a bulletproof vest, and two 50-round ammunition magazines.
 Initially, Baz claimed a traffic dispute led him to commit the shootings, and the Federal Bureau of Investigation initially classified the case as road rage.
-Witnesses testified that on the day of the shooting Baz had attended "a raging anti-Semitic sermon" by Imam Reda Shata at the Islamic Society of Bay Ridge.
+Witnesses testified that on the day of the shooting Baz had attended "a raging anti-Semitic sermon" at the Islamic Society of Bay Ridge.

 Baz pleaded not guilty by reason of insanity.
-His defense team also offered the theory that Baz was reacting to events in the Middle East.
+His defense team also offered the theory that Baz was reacting to events in the Middle East, specifically the recent attack on the Cave of the Patriarchs in Hebron by an extremist Israeli settler that had occurred less than a week before.

-The jury rejected both defenses, and Baz was convicted of second degree murder and 14 additional counts of attempted murder in New York Supreme Court on December 1, 1994.
+The jury rejected both defenses, and Baz was found guilty of second degree murder and 14 additional counts of attempted murder in New York Supreme Court on December 1, 1994.
 He was sentenced to 141 years to life in prison.